jhdcruz/MC.fmly-System/README.md

 yarn build
 ```

-Front-end output on `build/` directory.
+Front-end output on `./client/build/` directory.
 Ready to deploy to hosting.

 ### Desktop:

-The desktop version relies on loading the web app.
+The desktop version on production relies on loading the web app.
 You need to deploy the web app,
 then changing the `loadURL` link in `public/electron.js`.

 ```bash